google/oss-fuzz/docs/getting-started/continuous_integration.md

 1. Your project must be integrated with OSS-Fuzz.
 1. Your project is hosted on GitHub.
+1. Your repository needs to be cloned with `git` in oss-fuzz Dockerfile (do not use `go get` or other methods)

 ## Integrating into your repository